-References: Referral response from the Department of Public Works, dated January 31, 2025; Referral response received from the San Joaquin Valley Air Pollution Control District, dated April 3, 2024; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from the Department of Public Works, dated January 31, 2025; Referral response received from the San Joaquin Valley Air Pollution Control District, dated April 3, 2024; Stanislaus County General Plan and Support Documentation.

-XVIII. project IBAL CULTURAL RESOURCES Would the Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) sig Pul site geo sco cul use a substantial adverse change in the nificance of a tribal cultural resource, defined in olic Resources Code section 21074 as either a e, feature, place, cultural landscape that is ographically defined in terms of the size and ope of the landscape, sacred place, or object with tural value to a California native American tribe, I that is: x i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or x ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for the in subdivision (c) of Public Resource Code section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. Х
+XVIII.
+TRIBAL CULTURAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California native American tribe, and that is: X Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or X ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set for the in subdivision (c) of Public Resource Code section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resource Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. x